Suzehva/time-in-language-models/README.md

 Finding answers to the second and third question is exciting because it could advance our understand- ing of how time is represented internally in LM’s, which could be helpful in determining strategies to make LM’s better at time-related tasks.
-We will use causal tracing (as described in ROME) to answer our second question and the ROME method (as described in ROME) to answer the third.
+We will utilize causal tracing and interchange interventions (as outlined in Stanford's pyvene https://github.com/stanfordnlp/pyvene) to explore this.